Last Updated: August 10th, 2020 at 10:22 pm

 This individual is typically referred to as the "plaintiff,"

 and the individual being sued is known as the "defendant."

 In the complaint, the plaintiff outlines the the alleged

 facts of the case, any theory by which alleged actions are

 wrong or illegal, and the relief sought from the court.
-In a personal injury claim, the plaintiff may bring more than

 one cause of action.
 It is common for the facts of a case

 to create multiple causes of action, each of which is addressed

 in the same complaint.
 These causes of action can be cumulative

 such as "The defendant did A, B, and C" or alternative